zroooxr/Valx-Valorant-Checker-full-capture-/README.md

 READ for more info: https://pastebin.com/qn3meS98

-DM me on discord (zruxr#5923) for paid version source code.
+DM me on discord (zruxr.) for paid version source code.

 Valorant account checker.
 Proxy doesnt work rn, you can fix it ig.